Qatar says to spend $2 bn more on new airport

+Feb 14 Hong Kong stocks ended little changed on Tuesday as growing profit-taking after a two-month rally offset sustained inflows from mainland Chinese investors.

-DUBAI Qatar will spend an additional $2 billion on its new international airport at Doha to accommodate aggressive expansion by its airline, a top government official said on Tuesday.
+DUBAI May 1 Qatar will spend an additional $2 billion on its new international aiport at Doha to accommodate aggressive expansion by its airline, a top government official said on Tuesday.

 "The ultimate phase of the airport is estimated to cost another $2 billion over the $15.5 billion," Akbar al Baker, member of the steering committee for the airport's development and chief executive of Qatar Airways, told reporters at a travel fair in Dubai.